Fightin' Fools

 Fightin' Fools is a 1941 Our Gang short comedy film directed by Edward Cahn.
-It was the 195th Our Gang short (196th episode, 107th talking short, 108th talking episode, and 27th MGM produced episode) that was released.
+It was the 195th Our Gang short to be released.

 Plot

 The gang is swimming in their favorite swimming hole, except for Tubby, who is scared to jump in.
 He finally does and his great weight and size causes all the water to splash out of the swimming hole, leaving the gang dry.

 Meanwhile, bully Slicker and his friends tie knots in the Gang's clothes and when the gang finds them, a total war is declared.
 Commandeered by Spanky, Buckwheat, and Tubby, the gang staves off Slicker's "troops" with a barrage of fruit, vegetables, rotten eggs and Limburger cheese.
 For a while, it looks as though Slicker has gained the upper hand, but the gang successfully mounts an aerial counteroffensive.